 A little less than a year ago, I built Burplist, a free search engine for craft beer in Singapore.
-With the goal to keep my infrastructure cost as low as possible, I started off with Heroku Postgres free tier.
+Intending to keep my infrastructure cost as low as possible, I started with Heroku Postgres free tier.

 With a row limit of 10,000 and a storage capacity of 1 GB, I thought that it would last me for at least a year — it didn’t.

 Despite having a garbage collector service that runs every week to remove staled rows, Heroku Postgres’s free tier simply wasn’t enough.
 I started looking for alternatives.

 TL;DR: I’ve migrated my side projects’ PostgreSQL to Railway because of its pricing and ease of migration.

 After some Googling, I came across a couple of PaaS similar to Heroku, each with its own Postgres offerings: